Cyber Security Strategies for NGS Testing Labs: Part II

-Data and security breaches are a fact of life.
+Data and cyber security breaches are a fact of life.
 Organizations are aware of the threats and putting their best efforts up to prevent them as much as possible.
 Industries across the entire spectrum have been exposed in recent years.
 I will go through a few examples to show how pervasive this issue has become.

 Target